-Here are some tips for keeping it organised:
+Here are some ideas for keeping it organised:

 - There’ll be important information that you need to keep handy for future reference – assessment reports, school or program reports, application forms and details of appointments.
 A folder of some type is the most useful way to keep this information organised.

-- You might also want to keep lists of terms, words and acronyms, websites and books that you’ve found useful.
-This type of information can be stored in a notebook or computer file.
+- You might also want to keep lists of useful terms, words and acronyms, websites and books.
+You can store this type of information in a notebook or computer file.

-- Printed information can be stored in many ways – computer files, written journals or diaries, desktop-type files, shoe boxes, bottom drawers.
-It doesn’t really matter, but deciding on an approach early will save you time and confusion later.
+- You can store printed information in many ways – computer files, written journals or diaries, desktop-type files, shoe boxes, bottom drawers.
+It doesn’t really matter, but deciding early on an approach will save you time and confusion later.

 - When it comes to deciding what information to keep, be ruthless – you don’t want to build a whole library.
 Try to keep only what’s relevant to you and your situation.

-Parents who have been on the journey through ASD services have found there are some things that really help.
+Parents who have been on the journey through autism spectrum disorder (ASD) services say there are some things that really help:

-- There is no one way to help your child with ASD.
+- There is no one way to help children with ASD.
 Spend time to find what is right for your child and family.

-- Be prepared to change things along the way, as your child grows and develops and your preferences and service opportunities change.
+- Be prepared to change things along the way, as your child grows and develops and your preferences and service options change.

 - Be resilient and persevere.
 Keep trying and don’t let any setbacks get you down.
 Talking with family and friends is a great way to stay strong.